JoinCODED/DEMO-Capstone-GitFlow/README.md

 - Create a team on joincoded's GitHub with all the students from the cohort ([here](https://github.com/orgs/JoinCODED/new-team))
 - Give the team `write` permission for the [task repo](https://github.com/JoinCODED/Bootcamps/settings/collaboration)
+- Clean up the board:
+  - Remove and archive old cards
+  - Remove old students from the board
-- Clean up the [Trello board](https://trello.com/b/dqOxvRMO/bootcamp-attendees) then add the following cards to the backlog:
+- Give the students permission to access the [Trello board](https://trello.com/b/dqOxvRMO/bootcamp-attendees)
+- Add the following trello cards to the backlog:
   - > `<Instructor>` will create a new cohort for `<Cohort>`
   - > `<Instructor>` will add lists for instructors and for students
   - > `<Instructor>` will add themselves to the instructors list